roy-a-sullivan/userme/README.md

 # userme
-Quick JVM starter app in Groovy, Spring, and JPA/PostgreSQL.
+Quick JVM starter app in Groovy, Spring, and MongoDB.